JampaUchoa/the-art-of-engineering-management/_chapters/1_should-you-become-an-engineering-manager.md

 ---
-title: "Should you become an Engineering Manager?"
+title: Should you become an Engineering Manager?
-description: "My reflections on becoming an engineering manager – the good, the bad, and the ugly"
+section: Becoming
-slug: "should-you-become-an-engineering-manager"
+description: My reflections on becoming an engineering manager – the good, the bad, and the ugly
-section: "Becoming"
+slug: should-you-become-an-engineering-manager
 ready: true
 ---